 The main criteria are as follows:

-The applicant must pass the "balance of family test".
+- The applicant must pass the "balance of family test".
 That is, the number of children who are lawfully and permanently resident in Australia must be:

-Greater than, or equal to, the total number of children who are resident overseas; or
+- Greater than, or equal to, the total number of children who are resident overseas; or

-Greater than the greatest number of children who are resident in any single overseas country.
+- Greater than the greatest number of children who are resident in any single overseas country.

 There are two types of contributory parent visa:

-Contributory Parent (Permanent): This is a permanent visa which is generally processed within 18 months.
-Total cost for the application is over $40,000 per parent
+- Contributory Parent (Permanent): This is a permanent visa which is generally processed within 4-5 years.
+Total cost for the application is over $45,000 per parent